drfuzzi/INF2009_VideoAnalytics/README.md

 - Please ensure the web camera is working and proceed to subsequent steps.

 **4. Introduction to real-time video processing on raspberry pi (20 minutes)**
 - **[Important!]
 Set up and activate a virtual environment named "video" for this experiment (to avoid conflicts in libraries) as below.
-You can also reuse the virtual environment "image" also as we are employing opencv and mediapipe libraries for video analytics also**
+You can also reuse the virtual environment "image" as we are employing opencv and mediapipe libraries for video analytics**
   ```bash
   sudo apt install python3-venv
   python3 -m venv video